What is a Pass-Through Entity?

 The pass-through entity can be defined as a process by which any organization will be relieved from double taxation burden.
 The entity passes its total income to the entity’s owners and therefore, taxes are calculated on the individual basis on each and every owner.

-The reason for passing through income structure is that the owners otherwise gets double taxed, first they pay taxes on the corporate profit, and later when the profit after tax is distributed to the owners, it is double taxed as individual income.
+The reason for passing through income structure is that the owners otherwise get double taxed.
+First, they pay taxes on the corporate profit, and later when the profit after tax is distributed to the owners, it is double taxed as individual income.

 Types of Pass-Through Entity